learnasyougo/S.O.L.I.D/README.md

 ## Interface Segregation Principle
 > No client should be forced to depend on methods it does not use, implicitely implying that a client should never be forced to implement an interface it doesn't use.
+- Prefer small cohesive interfaces, to large bulky interfaces.

 ### Violation example
+In a way we described this before

 ### How to fix?

 #### Resources & Links